daocean-labs/octo-wallet-sdk/README.md

-# Octo Wallet Typescript Library
+# Octo Defi Typescript Library

-The Octo Wallet TypeScript package provides a set of classes and functions for interacting with Ethereum blockchain, specifically tailored for managing smart contracts and transactions.
+The Octo Defi TypeScript package provides a set of classes and functions for interacting with Ethereum blockchain, specifically tailored for managing smart contracts and transactions.
 It allows users to create, execute, and manage complex transactions and smart contract interactions seamlessly.

 ## Installation